catherinerp/web-muse-website/README.md

-# WebMuse - Color Palette Generator
+# WebMuse - Colour Palette Generator

-WebMuse is a web application that generates a color palette based on user prompts.
-The application leverages a backend API powered by the Arli AI model to create custom palettes of hex color codes that can be easily copied to the clipboard.
+WebMuse is a web application that generates a colour palette based on user prompts.
+The application leverages a backend API powered by the DeepSeek 7B model via Ollama to create custom palettes of colour codes that can be easily copied to the clipboard.

 ## Features
-- **Custom Color Palettes:** Enter a descriptive prompt, and the app generates five hex color codes matching the description.
+- **Custom Colour Palettes:** Enter a descriptive prompt, and the app generates five colour codes matching the description.
-- **Clipboard Copying:** Click on a color to copy its hex code to your clipboard.
+- **Clipboard Copying:** Click on a colour to copy its colour code to your clipboard.
 A confirmation message \("Copied!"\) is displayed.
-- **Dynamic Popovers:** Each color displays a popover showing the hex code or the confirmation message when copied.
+- **Dynamic Popovers:** Each colour displays a popover showing the colour code or the confirmation message when copied.
 - **Responsive Design:** Built with modern UI components for a seamless user experience.

 ## Tech Stack
 - **Frontend:** React, TailwindCSS
 - **Backend:** Node.js, Express.js
-- **AI API:** Arli AI
+- **AI API:** DeepSeek-R1-Distill-Qwen-7B via Ollama
-- **Others:** Environment variables (dotenv), CORS
+- **Others:** Flask, CORS

 ## Prerequisites
 - Node.js and npm installed on your machine.
-- An API key from Arli AI.
+- Ollama installed (installation guide).
+- DeepSeek-R1 model downloaded via Ollama.

 ## Installation